Research Team Members

 Patrick Clemins

-Patrick Clemins is the Director of Research Computing and Data for large research initiatives and holds an Adjunct Assistant Professor position in the Department of Computer Science at the University of Vermont (UVM).
+Patrick Clemins is the Director of Research Computing and Data, Large Research Initiatives and holds an Adjunct Assistant Professor position in the Department of Computer Science at the University of Vermont (UVM).
 In these roles, he directs a team that facilitates the use of advanced computing resources by researchers working on large, interdisciplinary and multi-institutional projects, collaborates with project leaders to administer existing grants and write new grant proposals, and publishes on the computational aspects of the research efforts.
 In addition, in a previous role at UVM, he led a collaboration to build a statewide research and education network for Vermont's schools, museums, libraries, and other research and educational institutions.
 Before moving to Vermont, he was the Director of the AAAS R&D Budget and Policy Program where he served as an international expert on the U.S. federal research and development investment.
 Prior to joining AAAS, he was an AAAS Science and Technology Policy Fellow at the National Science Foundation in the Directorate for Biological Sciences.
 He received his bachelors, masters, and doctorate in Electrical and Computer Engineering from Marquette University, focusing on machine learning, digital signal processing, and bioacoustics.

 Brendan Fisher